TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

 ## Dynamic content limitations

 There are currently a small number of limitations of this approach that you should be aware of.

+### HTML Security

+Note that wherever you can insert HTML and/or scripts, unless you use the `DOMPurify` 3rd-party library to sanitise the input, you potentially expose your clients to dynamically inserted code and this can present security or privacy issues if you aren't careful.

+So **ALWAYS** make sure that inputs are sanitised in Node-RED before trying to pass them to the clients.

 ### Updates and sub-components